-Fire Drills (Evacuation Drills)
+Fire Drills

-Evacuation drills will take place during the school year in accordance with the National Fire Protection Association 101 Life Safety Code.
-When the fire alarm activates, students must stop what they are doing and follow the teacher's instructions.
+Ten fire drills will take place during the school year according to the Miami-Dade County Public Schools Policy and Emergency Procedures.
+At the sound of the emergency bell, students must stop what they are doing and follow the teacher's instructions.
 Students must clear the building promptly by the prescribed route.
-Any student who is in the hallway or the restroom must proceed to the nearest exit and locate the teacher.
-Students, teachers and staff must remain outside the building until permission is given to re-enter.
+Any student who is in the hallway or the restroom at the sound of the emergency bell must proceed to the nearest exit and locate the teacher.
+Students, teachers, and staff must remain outside the building at their designated muster station until permission is given to re-enter.
+Teachers are responsible for supervising their students before, during and after the drill.